 Understanding the TOEFL Score Range Across All Sections

-When you take the TOEFL, you will receive a Score Report composed of a total score and a four scaled section score.
+There are many English language proficiency levels, such as the ACTFL proficiency scale, and they all have different scoring systems.
+For the TOEFL, when you take it you will receive a Score Report composed of a total score and a four scaled section score.
 There are four sections in the TOEFL (Listening, Reading, Writing and Speaking), and each section has a score range of 0-30, to make a total of 120.
 Please note that there are no TOEFL passing scores therefore you cannot “fail” the exam.

 Each section is divided into four of five proficiency levels, to indicate how your score for the section corresponds to your proficiency in that particular skill.